doug-moen/openscad2/functional_geometry/Programming.md

 ```

 ### Constraints on Distance Functions
+We need to constrain distance functions so that the algorithms
+used to render shapes and export them to other data structures
+will still work.

 A distance function returns a *minimum distance* `d`
 between the point argument and the nearest object boundary.
 * If `d` is 0,